FusionAuth/fusionauth-site/site/_drafts/securely-implement-oauth-in-react.md

 Remember that our React app looks for a `token` in `/user`.
 The Access Token isn't human-readable, but we can pass it through FusionAuth's `/introspect` to get JSON data out of it.
 We can get even more user-specific info from `/registration`.

-If there's a `token` in session storage, we'll call `/introspect` to get info out of the `token`.
-Part of that info is the boolean `active`, which is `false` if the Access Token has expired.
+If there's a `token` in session storage, we'll call `/introspect` to get info out of that `token`.
+Part of its info is the boolean `active`, which is `true` until the Access Token expires.
+(You can configure how long Access Tokens live in the FusionAuth admin panel.)
 If it's still good, we'll call `/registration` and return the bodies from both requests.

 If there's no `token` in session storage, or if the `token` is expired, we'll return an empty object.
-Remember that an empty `body` tell the React client that no user is logged in.
+Remember that our React components use the existence of `this.props.body.token` to determine whether a user is logged in, so an empty `body` means there's no active user.

-Here's the skeleton of `/user`:
+Here's the skeleton of our new-and-improved `/user`:

 ```js
 const express = require('express');